Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Agentic process automation is reshaping how industries operate by enabling more adaptive, real-time decision-making.
 As economic pressures grow and customer expectations rise, sectors like finance, healthcare, advertising, and logistics are moving beyond rule-based systems to AI agents that can autonomously assess situations and act.

 These examples illustrate a broader shift toward workflow orchestration that embraces process complexity and decision-making abilities at scale.
-The goal isn’t to replace people but to empower them.
-By offloading operational tasks to intelligent automation assistants, teams can focus on strategy, judgment, and innovation.
+The goal isn't to replace people but to empower them.
+By offloading operational tasks to AI assistants, teams can focus on strategy, judgment, and innovation.

-Agentic automation is transforming static workflows into living systems capable of learning and adapting, helping businesses stay agile in a fast-changing world.
+Agentic automation is transforming static workflows into living systems that learn and adapt, helping businesses stay agile in a fast-changing world.

 The Future of APA in Numbers

 The market reflects this rapid expansion.
 Valued at $7.28 billion in 2025, the agentic AI sector is expected to skyrocket to $41.32 billion by 2030.
-This represents an impressive compound annual growth rate of 41.48%, fueled by the growing adoption of AI agents capable of autonomous task execution and real-time decision making.
+This represents an impressive compound annual growth rate of 41.48%, driven by the growing adoption of AI agents capable of autonomous task execution and real-time decision-making (Mordor Intelligence, 2025).

-This shift isn’t limited to big players.
-Recent surveys show that 91% of businesses report AI contributes to their revenue growth, while 78% view AI as a game changer for operations.
+This shift isn't limited to big players.
+Recent surveys show that 91% of businesses report that AI contributes to their revenue growth (Salesforce, 2025), while 78% view AI as a game changer for operations (Salesforce, 2025),.
 Agentic automation systems are increasingly handling repetitive, high-volume tasks, allowing teams to prioritize strategic work and innovation.

-These trends confirm that agentic automation is set to be a defining force in business process management, driving smarter, faster, and more adaptive workflows in the years ahead.
+These trends confirm that agentic automation will be a defining force in business process management, driving smarter, faster, and more adaptive workflows in the years ahead.

-Agentic Process Automation represents a major leap forward in digital automation.
-By combining cognitive abilities with real-time decision making and workflow management, it empowers businesses to handle complex repetitive tasks with agility and resilience.
-Whether you’re managing inventory, orchestrating customer support, or optimising marketing workflows, APA offers a scalable, adaptive solution to today’s process complexity.
+Agentic Process Automation systems are a major step forward in digital automation.
+By combining cognitive abilities with real-time decision-making and workflow management, they help businesses handle complex, repetitive tasks with agility and resilience.
+Whether you are managing inventory, coordinating customer support, or improving marketing workflows, APA provides a scalable and adaptable solution for today's complex processes.

 Implementing APA thoughtfully requires strong data foundations, clear governance, and collaboration between humans and AI agents.
 The right tools and partners, like Capably, can make all the difference in turning agent-powered automation into operational excellence.